-All MSSLP students entering our program pass rigorous academic scrutiny.
+All MSSLP students entering Viterbo's program pass rigorous academic scrutiny.
 During the first year in our program, they learn the basic processes and techniques involved in routine SLP evaluations and therapy.
 Interpreting results and identifying patterns or discrepancies are skills that develop steadily over time.
 Less experienced student clinicians will appreciate the opportunity to gain experience in performing the maneuvers of more routine procedures, the repetition of which will build their confidence and efficiency.
-A useful tool in building clinical skills is to have the student describe what they are doing as they are doing it.
+As students, a useful tool in building clinical skills is to describe what is being done AS it is being done.
 This enables both the supervisor and the student to become aware of the student's competence.